amrit19/Surprisingly-Popular-Voting-Partial/README.md

 1) Geography - Contains votes and predictions of countries ranked in decreasing order of population.
 2) Movies - Contains votes and predictions of movies ranked in decreasing order of gross lifetime box-office earnings.
 3) Paintings - Contains votes and predictions of paintings ranked in decreasing order of their auction prices.

+Note that the Personal Identifiable Information has been replaced by unique id's in the dataset.